Bukui Mosque: History and structure

 The mosque contains approximately 2000 m2 of constructed space; the whole compound covers an area of approximately 6400 m2.
 The two prayer spaces together can hold approximately 450 worshipers.

 The mosque's long history has led to a saying in Qiqihar: "the mosque existed long before the town Bukui".
 In 1958, the two mosques were reorganised as a single mosque, with the name "Qiqihar Mosque".
 The mosque was listed as a city-level protected cultural relic in 1980, and as a provincial-level protected cultural relic in 1981; its name was then also changed to the present "Bukui Mosque".

-An assessment completed in 1981found that while the East Mosque was in relatively good condition, there was serious structural damage to the West Mosque.
+An assessment completed in 1981 found that while the East Mosque was in relatively good condition, there was serious structural damage to the West Mosque.
 Reconstruction efforts were undertaken in 1989–1990.
 On 25 June 2006, the Bukui Mosque was entered onto the list of Chinese major cultural heritage sites of national significance.